logux/docs/1-architecture/3-solved.md

 Optimistic UI us a pattern to accept changes in UI immediately without loader and waiting server response.
 It increases subjective performance of your application.

-Production-ready Optimistic UI is similiar to Offline First.
+Production-ready Optimistic UI is similar to Offline First.
 What if user do not have Internet connection (you will find it only after sending the request)?

 Because Logux is Offline First by design, Optimistic UI will work as expected in many edge cases of real non-stable network and servers.